 Green Sand Beach

-There are two green sand beaches in the United States (not mainland).
+Green sand beach types form when there are elevated levels of the mineral olivine in the sand.
+There are two green sand beaches in the United States (not on the mainland).
 Talofofo Beach in Guam and Papakolea Beach in Hawaii.

 You can find black sand beaches on any island that has or had a volcano.
 For example, Saint Vincent and the Grenadines, Hawaii, and even in Iceland.
 Reynisfjara is a world-famous black-sand beach found on the South Coast of Iceland.